Valdes-Tresanco-MS/gmx_MMPBSA/docs/command-line.md

   -lp <Topology>        Topology file of the ligand. (default: None)

 Miscellaneous Actions:
-  -make-mdins           Create the input files for each calculation and quit.
-This
-                         allows you to modify them and re-run using -use-mdins (default: False)
-  -use-mdins            Use existing input files for each calculation.
-If they do
-                         not exist with the appropriate names, gmx_MMPBSA will quit in error. (default: False) -rewrite-output       Do not re-run any calculations, just parse the output files from the previous calculation and rewrite the output files. (default: False)
+  -rewrite-output       Do not re-run any calculations, just parse the output
+                         files from the previous calculation and rewrite the output files. (default: False)